 The ostensible hero of the story is Charles Hayward, the fiancé of one of the suspects and the son of a Scotland Yard commissioner.
 He pokes around the family, asking painfully inappropriate and impolite questions.
 The suspects are archetypes that have been fleshed out in all their messy human glory: the tutor with ambitions, the misunderstood younger wife, the competitive sons, the spinster aunt, the precocious little girl, and Charles’ fiance, the alluring Sophia.
 As Charles slowly becomes acquainted with his future in-laws, he drags their dark secrets and personal failings into the light.

-Christie is the ruling mistress of the locked room mystery, and she delivers plenty of plausible suspects and delectable red herrings.
+Christie is the ruling mistress of mysteries featuring a closed circle of suspects; she delivers plenty of plausible culprits and delectable red herrings.
 Everyone in this family could benefit from regular therapy sessions.
 They’re all mildly untrustworthy while also generating our sympathy.
 That’s a neat trick that underscores why Christie is still one of the world’s most-read authors.

 The manor house, too, plays a vital role in the story.
 Known as Three Gables — the ‘crooked house’ of the title — it’s located in the posh suburb of Swinly Dean outside London: ‘We drove up a long curving drive, flanked with rhododendrons, and came out on a graveled sweep in front of the house… It was a cottage swollen out of all proportion.
 It was like looking at a country cottage through a gigantic magnifying glass.
 The slant-wise beams, the half-timbering, the gables: It was a little crooked house that had grown like a mushroom in the night.’